This post, in its original iteration appeared in 2018. On another platform. I have, for a number of reasons, been trying to

 In South Africa, in September, we celebrate our combined heritage.
-Like so many countries, we are a bit of a melting pot but in South Africa heritage is also the site of much contestation.
+Like so many countries, we are a bit of a melting pot but in South Africa, heritage is also the site of much contestation.
 However, I won’t go into that, except to say that Heritage Day precipitates two things.
-One is a public holiday and the other is South Africa’s shared love of gathering around a fire on which a meal is cooked.
+One, a public holiday and the other, South Africa’s shared love of gathering around a fire on which a meal is cooked.
 Yes, the barbecue.
-In South Africa, though, it’s the braaivleis* or shisa** nyama*** that is virtually universally traditional.
-Needless to say, when this particular public holiday spawns a public holiday on a Monday, Sunday Supper needs to reflect that.
-I had already been thinking about the menu, but had not come up with anything firm, when early in September, I get this direct message on Instagram:
+In South Africa, though, it’s the braaivleis or shisa nyama that is virtually universally traditional.
+Needless to say, when this particular commemoration spawned a public holiday on a Monday, the Sunday Supper menu reflected that.
+So it was, in 2018, when I had already been thinking about the menu, but had not come up with anything, I get this direct message on Instagram:

 “Are you by any chance doing lunch/dinner on Sunday 23 September.
 Can you recommend a place to overnight in McGregor!
 Thought we would come and test your kitchen and catch up??”

 Well, you could have knocked me over with a feather.
-Ms Jolly Hockey Sticks, Dr Groundwater and I had all been – yes, you guessed it, again – at university together.
+Ms Jolly Hockey Sticks, Dr Groundwater and I had all been – yes, you guessed it – at university together.
 All of us in the Geography department and she and I in the same residence.
-Other than bumping into her at a local market well nigh 20 years ago, and hearing Dr Groundwater elucidate about the drought and his speciality on a local radio station, I had seen neither of them since those days; other than her following my Instagram account, we are not in touch.
-The accommodation part was easy and within a couple of days, The Den was booked for them.
+Other than bumping into her at a local market more than 20 years ago, and hearing Dr Groundwater elucidate about the drought and his speciality on a local radio station, I had seen neither of them since those days; other than her following my Instagram account, we are not in touch.

 Back to the menu.
-Of course, it needed a heritage theme reflecting both South Africa and our Scottish roots.
-It is not practical to do a “common or garden” braai with my kitchen constraints and given that Sunday Suppers now have a set format of starter, main and sweet.
-Two things that had been part of last year’s menu would feature: the starter which had consisted of a paté made with local fish, and the sweet.
+Of course, it needed a heritage theme.
+In my wisdom, I decided it should reflect both South Africa and Scotland.
+I am a naturalised South African; the Scottish connection is both about The Husband’s and my heritage and the village whose Scottish heritage is reflected in its name, McGregor.
+With my kitchen constraints, it was neither practical to do a “common or garden” braai nor given that Sunday Suppers had developed a set format of starter, main and sweet.
+Two things that had been part our first heritage menu in 2017, featured: the starter of a paté made with local, smoked fish, and the sweet.

 Making cottage cheese is easier than you think.
 In South Africa, you can buy cultured soured milk.
 I have, when I could get really, proper (how’s that for English) full cream milk, soured it and made cottage cheese from that.
-Full fat milk is getting harder and harder to come by, so at the suggestion of a friend, cheated and bought the maas.
-I treated it exactly the same way:
+Full fat milk is getting harder and harder to come by, so at the suggestion of a friend, I cheated and bought the maas.
+I haven’t looked back and I make it regularly, treat it exactly the same way:

 Put a colander into a large bowl to catch the whey and then line the colander with muslin.
 Dump in the maas and tie up the muslin.
 The whey will drain out and you will need to pour that away if it fills quickly (on to your pot plants or into the compost because it’s actually full of goodness).
 It will need to hang for at least 24 hours, but better for 48 and you will have cottage cheese of the most fabulous creamy consistency to which you can add the flavourings you want.

-For this supper, I added wild garlic and suurings known in English as wild sorrel.
-I grew up eating these sour little leaves and flowers – in the Eastern Cape they are mauve and where I live, in the Western Cape they are yellow and flower in abundance in spring – especially this year.
+For this supper, I added wild garlic and suurings or wild sorrel to the cottage cheese.
+I grew up eating these sour little leaves and flowers – in the Eastern Cape they are mauve and where I live, in the Western Cape they are yellow and flower in abundance in spring – especially if it’s been an especially wet winter.

 Springbok loin on the braai

-The second course consisted of Springbok loin which had been rubbed in a mixture of spicy plum jam, Worcestershire sauce and olive oil to which I added a teaspoon of crushed coriander seed, a crushed clove of garlic and about a dessertspoon of fresh, grated ginger.
-Having marinated for about 4 or so hours, the loins were braaied (grilled) over hot coals until they were medium rare, and then removed and allowed to rest.
+The second course was Springbok loin rubbed with a mixture of my homemade spicy plum jam, Worcestershire sauce and olive oil to which I added a teaspoon of crushed coriander seed, a crushed clove of garlic and about a dessertspoon of fresh, grated ginger.
+Having marinated for about four or so hours, the loins were braaied (grilled) over hot coals until they were medium rare, and then removed and allowed to rest.

-Some will say that this is too rare but remember two things: venison is well matured which makes it dry and easy to overcook and secondly, as I have to keep it warm and avoid overcooking as I have to wait for diners to be ready for their main course, I elect to take the meat off when it’s under-done and allow it to rest.
+Some will say that this is too rare but remember two things: venison is not just well matured but has no fat marbling which makes it dry and easy to overcook.
+Secondly, as I had to keep it warm and avoid overcooking while waiting for diners to be ready for their main courses, I always elect to take the meat off when it was under-done and allow it to rest.

 In terms of quantities: Springbok is a small animal and one loin serves about two people.